 When a new meter is installed in the system, it may generate an event report to the client.
 Once this is detected, the client can retrieve the internal structure of the meter, and then send the necessary configuration information (for example tariff schedules and installation specific parameters) to the meter.
 With this, the meter is ready to use.

-System integration is also facilitated by the availability of the DLMS/COSEM conformance testing, described in the Yellow Book, DLMS UA 1001-1.
+System integration is also facilitated by the availability of the DLMS®/COSEM conformance testing, described in the Yellow Book, DLMS® UA 1001-1.
 With this, correct implementation of the specification in metering equipment can be tested and certified.